jacknot/justin.duch.me/_posts/2021-04-17-vim_clutch_improved.md

 I am so mad right now, I'm actually **shaking**.

-Not only did she have the **nerve** to call the "clutch", "break", and "throttle" pedals "left", "middle", and "right" instead, **all** of them are for going into normal mode (which we **all**(^3) agreed is analogous to accelerating).
+Not only did they have the **nerve** to call the "clutch", "break", and "throttle" pedals "left", "middle", and "right" instead, **all** of them are for going into normal mode (which we **all**(^3) agreed is analogous to accelerating).
 So these pedals would all be throttles!
 I'm going to cry.

 (^3): Yeah, we all did.
 I saw you agreeing back there!